EffectOrientedProgramming/book/Chapters/02_What_is_an_Effect.md

 Local communities sound alarms.

-Calls to 911 jam the phone lines; panicked internet searches overwhelm data networks.
+Calls to 911 jam the phone lines.

+Panicked internet searches overwhelm data networks.

 Hundreds of students sprint from their classrooms to fallout shelters.